Burry Port Harbour: Origins

 The town of Burry Port dates from the nineteenth century although the neighbouring village of Pembrey has a history dating back to the medieval period.
 From the late eighteenth century, the development of small collieries in the area led to the building of a network of canals and then tramways to carry coal from inland mines to the sea.
 The first of these canals was built by Thomas Kymer and reached the sea at Kidwelly and another was built in 1798 by the Earl of Ashburnham to serve his collieries.
 Harbour facilities remained basic until Pembrey Harbour was opened in 1819.
 However, the fairly rapid growth of coal mining in the years following the end of the Napoleonic Wars in 1815 resulted in it not being large enough to serve the needs of the mine owners of the Gwendraeth Valley.
-As a result, with the backing of the Pemberton family and other local landowners an Act of Parliament was secured in 1825 to form the Pembrey New Harbour Company.
+As a result, with the backing of the Pemberton family and other local landowners an act of Parliament, the New Pembrey Harbour Act 1825 (6 Geo.
+4. c. cxv), was secured to form the Pembrey New Harbour Company.
 This became known as Burry Port Harbour before it was completed.